matildafransson/FastTomography/README.md

 **A. Reslicing**

 In a primary step to achieve faster processing of large 3D datasets, the CT volume is horizontally resliced for every degree from 0-180.
-See step A in the figure.
+See step A in the figure above.

 In the code please define: